 functional units, operating conditions and gas composition.
 The difference between licensed capacity and

-or actual gas compositions differ significantly from original plant or
+conditions or actual gas compositions differ significantly from original plant

 capacity of approximately 97 MMcf/d, is not currently operational.
-With the expansion of Simonette in 2015, the
+(See “Risk

 refrigeration systems have been completed at the Brazeau River, Nordegg River

 and Pembina North gas plants to enhance recoveries.

 NGL rail handling facilities, T – NGL truck handling facilities.
 The rail handling facilities at the Gilby gas

 gas from Nordegg River is delivered to the Brazeau River gas plant for acid gas